BoomBoomMushroom/BBMs_StickFightMod/readme.md

 Additions
 - Fixed the no fullAuto bug
 - Shield is now 360 but still decays
-- Random Weapon everytime you pikc one up, including boss weapons and unobtainable weapons<br/>
+- Random Weapon everytime you pikc one up, including boss weapons and unobtainable weapons
-Bugs
 - Lava damage bounce should be 5x but dosn't seem to be working (Now Fixing)
 - Snakes should have world wrap but dosn't seem to work (Now Fixing)